syncfusion-content/winui-docs/winui/Circular-Charts/Title.md

 ## Alignment

-The title text content can be aligned horizontally to the left, center or right of the chart using the [HorizontalHeaderAlignment](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartBase.html#Syncfusion_UI_Xaml_Charts_ChartBase_HorizontalHeaderAlignment) property of the [SfCircularChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCircularChart.html).
+The title text content can be aligned horizontally to the left, center, or right of the chart using the [HorizontalHeaderAlignment](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartBase.html#Syncfusion_UI_Xaml_Charts_ChartBase_HorizontalHeaderAlignment) property of the [SfCircularChart](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.SfCircularChart.html).

 {% tabs %}